frontkom/projects-documentation/deploy-staging-main.md

 To use the workflow do as follows:

-From the repo frontpage, click "Create release" from the README.
+From the repo frontpage, click "Click here to create a release to production" from the README.
 This should take you directly to the workflow.
 In the top right you should see a button saying "Run workflow".

 ![Screenshot from 2025-01-08 12-32-53](https://github.com/user-attachments/assets/d1170732-5fc7-44d4-8262-125033df14d9)